 AVH map: SA distribution map (external link)

 Annuals herb with decumbent or erect branches to 15 cm long, little- to much-branched; sometimes rooting at nodes.
 Leaves linear-lanceolate, to -oblanceolate, to 9 mm long and 1.5 mm wide; acute, rarely obtuse or rounded; dorsiventrally compressed, more or less convex above and usually strongly convex below.
 Inflorescence terminal with white to cream flowers.
 Flowering between August and November.
 Fruits are small red-brown capsules at terminal of stems.
+Seeds are orange-brown short oblong to 0.4 mm long and 0.2 mm wide, with a tuberculate surface.

 Seed collection and propagation